 You are asked to use a four-point severity or frequency scale to judge the extent to which you have experienced the three common negative emotional states of depression, anxiety, and stress over the past week.

-Each of these negative emotional states is represented by seven statements that require your input.
-At the end of the test, you will receive a risk severity rating.
-Naluri assesses your score with a risk rating of either Low, Mild, Moderate, or High.
+Each negative emotional state is represented by seven statements that require your input.
+You will receive a risk severity rating at the end of the test.
+Naluri assesses your score with either a Low, Mild, Moderate, or High-risk rating.

 Besides providing you with a better understanding of your immediate emotional state, it also meets the needs of both researchers and clinicians who measure emotional changes over time (e.g. in the course of treatment).